 The following graphic shows the annual performance of the investment fund's tranche RZ (VTA) in EUR up to the cutoff date 12/29/2017.

-Not applicable, since the tranche RZ (VTA) / income-retaining unit certificates without capital gains tax paid/deducted was launched on 4/3/2017.
+Not applicable, since the tranche RZ (VTA) / income-retaining unit certificates without capital gains tax deducted will be/was launched on 4/3/2017.